 “I’m proud of everyone in this organization,” said Larry Miller, company president.
 “Safety has become our primary talking point over the past six years, and to go all that time without a single injury is quite a feat.
 That doesn’t happen by accident; it’s a culture that has to be embraced by every single person here.”

 Jucory Moon, a shipping manager who has been with the company for more than 13 years, said the biggest difference in safety precautions over the past six years is employees care more about safety.
 “We watch out for each other and talk things through.”
 However, he also cautioned that getting “too comfortable” is a challenge to keeping employees safe.
 “It doesn’t take but one second to slip up.
 We have to engage every day.”

-7/18/2013 – DBCI, a manufacturer of self-storage roll-up doors and other building components, celebrated a milestone on July 2, marking five consecutive years without a single recordable injury to a company employee.
+7/18/2013 – DBCI, a manufacturer of self-storage roll-up doors and other building components, celebrated a milestone on July 2, marking five consecutive years without a single recordable injury to a company employee its manufacturing plants in Georgia and Texas.
+The company also operates a plant in Chandler, Ariz.
 This monumental achievement encompasses more than 450,000 work hours.